se12323/se12323.github.io/_posts/algorithm/2023-12-31-Linked-List.md

 image:
 src:
 ---
-# Linked List

-A linked list is a collection of elements, called nodes, which consists data and a reference (or link) to the next node in the sequence.
+A linked list data structure that is a collection of elements, called nodes, which consists data and a reference (or link) to the next node in the sequence.
 This structure allows for efficient insertion and deletion of elements.